 Working with caregivers, ECI helps children learn to walk, communicate with their families, and meet other developmental goals.
 ECI services prevent further delays, reduce the need for costly special education services, and help children develop independent living skills in the long term.
 In fact, a national study that tracked children from states’ early intervention programs as they entered elementary school found that only 58 percent were receiving special education services when they entered school.
 Thirty-two percent of children were considered to no longer have a disability or developmental delay, while ten percent had a disability or delay but did not receive special education services.

-Policymakers can ensure more babies are born healthy, mothers have the health care they need before, during, and after pregnancy, and all eligible children have health coverage and early interventions to get them off on a strong start.
+Policymakers can ensure more babies are born healthy, mothers have the health care they need before, during, and after pregnancy, and all eligible children have health coverage and early interventions to get them off to a strong start.
 Learn more about the Dashboard’s policy recommendations to enhance good health and development in the first five years of life here.